maier/nad/README.md

 * `--cid` - will pull from cosi configuration, if available.
 * `--target` - to enable searching for a check (e.g. on a host not registered by cosi).

-## StatsD

-See [StatsD module documentation](lib/statsd/) for details on configuring options specific to StatsD.
-Note that StatsD uses a *push* method of metric transport, as such, it is not fully compatible with real-time graphing (graphs will update as metrics are received rather than at the higher cadence 1s interval).

 ## Self-configure

 **DEPRECATED** -- use of [COSI](https://github.com/circonus-labs/circonus-one-step-install) is recommended.